Omar Narváez (boxer): Professional career

 He won the WBO world flyweight title on July 13, 2002 by a unanimous decision win over Adonis Rivas.
 He defended the title against 15 different contenders such as Luis Alberto Lazarate, Andrea Sarritzu, Everardo Morales, Alexander Mahmutov, Reginaldo Martins Carvalho, Bernard Inom, Rexon Flores, Walberto Ramos, Brahim Asloum, Marlon Marquez, Carlos Tamara, Iván Pozo, Alejandro "Payasito" Hernández, Rayonta Whitfield and Omar Soto.

 He then moved up to Super Flyweight and won the WBO Super Flyweight title on May 15, 2010, with a unanimous points decision against Nicaraguan Everth Briceno in Buenos Aires, Argentina.
 That same year he won the Platinum Konex Award as the best boxer from the last decade in Argentina.

 Narvaez faced Nonito Donaire on Oct.
 22, 2011, at The Theater at Madison Square Garden at Bantamweight.
 He lost the one-sided fight by unanimous decision, his first professional loss.

-He later returned to the super flyweight division where he won the WBO world super flyweight title and defended it against 11 boxers before getting knocked out by Naoya Inoue in the second round on December 30, 2014.
+He later returned to the super flyweight division where he retained the WBO world super flyweight title eight more times, defending it against 7 other boxers before getting knocked out by Naoya Inoue in the second round on December 30, 2014.
+This was Narvaez first and only loss by knockout.